Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

-Clamped-clamped CNTs are grown by chemical vapour deposition across two metallic contact electrodes \cite{Moser2014}.
-The measurements are then performed at cryogenic temperature (70mK) by applying a voltage bias to the source (S) electrode ($V_\text{sd}$) and to the gate (G) electrode ($V_g$) which is placed at the bottom of the CNT.
-The current from the drain (D) electrode is measured by using a RLC resonant circuit with $f_\text{RLC}$=1.27 MHz and a low-temperature HEMT amplifier (Fig.~\ref{fig:observation}~a).
-The read-out signal is obtained by measuring the current noise spectrum $\delta I$, which is converted to the nanotube displacement at the vibration antinode $\delta z$ as $\delta I=\beta \delta z$, where $\beta$ is the calibration factor that depends on the transconductance of the nanotube (for details see Methods section of \cite{Urgell2020}).
-The same $\beta$ is used to convert the lock-in measurements, from which we obtain $\delta I$ directly (with two components $\delta I_\text{X}$ and $\delta I_\text{Y}$), into the quadratures of the motion by $\text{X}=\delta I_\text{X}/\beta$, and $\text{Y}=\delta I_\text{Y}/\beta$.
-The scaled vibration amplitude is thus $R{}=\sqrt{\text{X}^2+\text{Y}^2}$.
+The experiment is done using clamped-clamped CNTs grown by chemical vapour deposition across two metallic contact electrodes \cite{Moser2014}.
+The measurements are performed at cryogenic temperature (70mK) by applying a voltage bias to the source ($V_\text{sd}$) and to the gate electrode ($V_g$) which is placed beneath the CNT.
+The current from the drain electrode is measured by using a RLC resonant circuit and a low-temperature HEMT amplifier, see Fig.~\ref{fig:observation}(a).
+The read-out signal is obtained by measuring the current noise spectrum, which is converted to the nanotube displacement \cite{Urgell2020}.
+The same calibration is used to obtain the quadratures of the motion (X,Y) from the lock-in measurements.
+The scaled vibration amplitude is $R{}=\sqrt{\text{X}^2+\text{Y}^2}$.